Revisiting 16-bit Neural Network Training: A Practical Approach for Resource-Limited Learning: Theoretical Analysis

 \subsection{Background: Floating-Point Error}

 We denote the sets of real numbers and integers by $\mathbb{R}$ and $\mathbb{Z}$.
-We write $\fp_{32}$ and $\fp_{16}$ for the sets of 32-bit and 16-bit floating-point numbers, respectively, excluding $\pm\infty$ and NaN (Not-a-Number).
-Following the IEEE-754 standard of floating-point formats~\cite{4610935}, a 16-bit floating-point number can be exactly represented as a 32-bit number by padding with zeros.
-In particular, the following inclusion relationship holds: $\fp_{16} \subset \fp_{32} \subset \mathbb{R}.$
+We write $\fp_{32}$ and $\fp_{16}$ for the sets of IEEE 32-bit and 16-bit floating-point numbers, respectively, excluding $\pm\infty$ and NaN (Not-a-Number).
+Following the IEEE-754 standard of floating-point formats~\cite{4610935}, an IEEE 16-bit floating-point number can be exactly represented as a 32-bit number by padding with zeros, namely, the following inclusion relationship holds: $\fp_{16} \subset \fp_{32} \subset \mathbb{R}.$

 Rounding is necessary when representing real numbers that cannot be exactly represented.
 The rounding error of a real number $x$ at precision $p$ is defined as $|x - \rounding_p(x)|$, where $\rounding_p : \mathbb{R} \to \fp_p$ is the rounding operation that maps $x$ to its nearest floating-point number in $\fp_p$, namely $\rounding_p(x) \mydef \mathrm{argmin}_{y \in \fp_p} |x - y|$.
 (This definition of the rounding operation ignores the case with a tie for simplicity.)